-In essence, RTUs represent a company’s promise to pay a worker or employee blockchain-based coins or tokens once certain vesting conditions are met.
+In essence, RTUs is a type of token award that represents a company’s promise to pay a worker or employee blockchain-based coins or tokens once certain vesting conditions are met.

 RTUs are like restricted stock units (RSUs).
 But instead of stocks, what‘s awarded are tokens instead.

 Each RTU represents a token that the company is contractually obligated to pay out once the vesting condition for the token award agreement is met.
 The condition can be anything, but the more common ones are time-based such as the employee staying with the company for a given number of months or years.
 The condition can also be based on an employee’s performance or a mix of both.

 For example, an RTU plan might grant 10,000 RTUs to an employee which will fully vest on his 6th year with the company.
 When the employee reaches his 6th year with the company, he/she is legally entitled to demand the settlement of RTUs into tokens.

 Alternatively, the RTU plan could also provide that 50% of the tokens will vest in the employee's 1st year (called a “cliff”) while the rest of the RTUs would vest at a uniform rate of 10% of the total amount for the next 5 years.
 As you might observe, there are lots of unique and creative ways to customize an RTU plan to fit a company’s needs.

 This is particularly good for companies that are still building out their product and want to stabilize the value of their coin or token.
 Currently, crypto projects are doing something similar by locking tokens in smart contracts for set periods of time or until certain conditions are met.
 RTUs fulfill the same function as deferred compensation plans which is something that regulators are more familiar with.